akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “Don’t move.”

-A boy stood beside her, older by a few years, well-dressed, calm in a way that seemed impossible.
-He stared down the geese, spread his arms wide, his cloak opening like great wings.
+A boy stood beside her, well-dressed and calm in a way that seemed impossible.
+He stared down the geese, spreading his arms wide, his cloak opening like great wings.

-The geese slowed.
-Hissed uncertainly.
+The geese slowed and hissed uncertainly.
 Then, one by one, they turned and waddled back towards the pond.

-The girl stared after them, mouth open, panting hard, hands on hips.
+The girl stared after them, mouth open, panting hard.
+Her heart was still hammering in her chest.
+She wiped her eyes with the back of her sleeve.
+It took a few moments to catch her breath.

 “How... how did you do that?”